realityexpander/realityexpander/README.md

 # Chris Athanas
-## I'm a Kotlin Multi-Platform Developer Specializing in Android, iOS & Web Development
+## I'm a Kotlin Multi-Platform Developer Specializing in Android, competent in iOS & Web Development

 <!--
 **realityexpander/realityexpander** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.